PeoplesJWilson/spark-streaming-k8s/README.md

 Currently, a Kubernetes manifest is generated to create a single worker spark cluster for each symbol.
 An alternative approach is to change only the number of worker nodes, and maintain a single spark cluster.
 This may be preferred, and can be accomplished with minor modifications to the terraform module __spark-templating__.

 ## Reproducibility

+### Prerequisites
+- An aws account with properly configured credentials
+- Terraform installed locally on your machine

 ### Setting Up the Kubernetes Cluster
 - Step 0 to reproducing is to obtain your own API key from [twelvedata](https://twelvedata.com).
 Follow the instructions on their website to obtain your own API key.
 Then, clone this repo and replace __twelve_data_key__ in __locals.tf__ with your api key (as a string).
 - Run `terraform init && terraform apply -auto-approve`